rom-rb/rom-migrator/README.md

 Using migrator in Application
 -----------------------------

-To use a migrator you have to prepare ROM environment first:
+To use a migrator you have to set rom environment and prepare a +gateway+:

 ```ruby
 require "rom-custom_adapter"